gideontong/Bot4Christ/CONTRIBUTING.md

 * Passages.
 * Make "Open in Bible App" button on verse command open in the selected version of the Bible instead of always KJV.
 * Copyright command that shows the copyright of a specific version of the Bible.
+* Notify bot owner when a new server is joined.

 # Non-Programming Todo